alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h2 id="requirements">What do I want from a web archive?</h2>

-I'm building a *personal* web archive -- it's just for me, and I'll be saving all the pages myself.
+I'm building a *personal* web archive -- it's just for me.
-I can be very picky about what it contains and how it works, because I'm the only reader and contributor.
+I can be very picky about what it contains and how it works, because I'm the only person who'll read it or save pages.
 It’s not a public resource, and nobody else will ever see it.

 This means it's quite different to what I'd do in a professional or institutional setting.
 There, the priorities are different: automation over manual effort, immutability over editability, and a strong preference for content that can be shared or made public.

-Institutions also have to think about copyright law, and whether they can legally store or distribute an archived copy of somebody else's web page.
-I don't know the nuances of UK copyright law, but I figure that since my archive is only for my personal reference, I'm unlikely to get into trouble.

 ### I want a complete copy of every web page

-I want my archive to have a copy of every page I've bookmarked, and for each copy to be a complete substitute for the original.
+I want my archive to have a copy of every page I've bookmarked, and for each copy to be a good substitute for the original.
 It should include everything I need to render the page -- text, images, videos, styles, and so on.

 If the original site changes or goes offline, I should still be able to see the page as I saved it.